radiantlogic-v8/documentation-ia-product/documentation/how-to/database/sqlserver/performance-investigation-sql-server.md

 | 18          | `set @dbname = '<database_name>';`     |
 | 19          | `set @dbschema = '<database_schema>';` |

-Save the results to an output file and send all to the Brainwave support team.
+Save the results to an output file and send all to the Radiant Logic support team.

 ## Downloads